Corona has an excellent idea following up on Saltwater brewery

 A small Spanish village in the province of Leon has become news, as suddenly its 80 residents have become millionaires.
-This miracle happened as Antonio Fernandez was born in 1917 in Cerezales del Condado.
+This miracle happened because of Antonio Fernandez, who was born in 1917 in Cerezales del Condado.
 He died in August 2018 at the ripe age of 99.
 He never forgot his birth village where he grew up in great poverty, together with his 12 brothers and sisters.
 Senor Fernandez bequeathed each inhabitant an inheritance of $2.5 million.

 When Antonio was 32 years old, he emigrated to Mexico in 1949 together with his wife.

 Nowadays it is normally served with lime.
-If you love to drink cerveza you will squeeze the lime into your beer.
+If you love to drink cerveza, you will squeeze the lime into your beer.
 The question arises: why a slice of lime?
-The story goes that the use of lime is meant to keep the flies from sitting on the mouth of the bottle.
+The story goes it means the use of lime is to keep the flies from sitting on the mouth of the bottle.
 The production of Corona beer is huge.
 The brewery can produce 20 million bottles in 24 hours.

 A new and helpful invention

 Coming back to what this article is about, some good news for the environment.
-Corona will be testing 100% plastic-free-6-pack rings at the beginning of 2019.
+Corona will test 100% plastic-free-6-pack rings at the beginning of 2019.
 They posted this very positive news in The Good News Network.
-I am happy to forward this news as one does not read positive news so often.
+I am happy to forward this news, as one does not read positive news so often.
 Anything which can help the environment and animals is worth mentioning.

 They make these new rings from plant-based biodegradable fibers, together with a mix of by-product waste and compostable materials.
 After being discarded and coming in contact with water, the non-plastic rings serve as food for marine animal life.
 We have dirtied our planet with plastics, all kinds of plastics in many shapes.

 More than a million marine creatures and birds and animals sadly lose their lives to plastic trash.
-The plastic rings holding beverage containers in 6-packs are one of the culprits.
+The plastic rings holding beverage containers in 6-packs is one culprit.
 Sea animals are eating it or becoming trapped by it and are dying at an alarming rate.

 Big beach cleanup

 They recognized the harmful nature of these rings in the 1970s, and people were speaking out about it.
-Even if it forms only a small part of the total plastic waste, it is good to become aware of the danger.
+Even if it forms only a small part of the total plastic waste, it is good to realize the danger.
 In 1988 there was a beach cleanup, organized in Oregon.
 Within a few hours, a group of volunteers had collected 1,500 six-pack rings.

 Photodegradable is not harmless